Feeling stressed, anxious, sad or depressed? Who isn’t!? It’s Pandemic PTSD

 Find a hobby to get enthusiastic about something

 Seriously.
-I started beading, improving my Buddhist practice, and cooking new things.
+I’m improving my Buddhist practice, cooking new things, and reading more.
 Whatever it is that makes you happy, find a way to bring that into your daily life.
 It really matters that there is something to look forward to every day.